 There's nobody who would take that chance.

-And on top of that, the worst plan I could ever imagine is to try to control some crazy trans guy and or trans-loving guy in Utah.
+And on top of that, the worst plan I could ever imagine is to try to control some crazy trans guy or trans-loving guy in Utah.

 And yeah, there's none of that that sounds convincing to me.

-So I guess it's the I don't know the details, but it doesn't involve voting.
+So I guess it's the, I don't know the details, but it doesn't involve voting.

-It looks like that's not gonna happen.
+It looks like that's not going to happen.

 So he's out.